 He has written two novels and over 100 short stories.
 His work has appeared in Tales of the Talisman, the Northeast Storytelling Blog, lr al Blog de Haki, Ascent Aspirations, Mindprints – A Literary Journal, The Elmont Herald, The Second Course Blog and Beginnings.

-In addition to this site, you can find his earlier work lurking around at http://dadity.wordpress.com/the-light-upstairs/
+In addition to this site, you can find his earlier work lurking around at http://dadity.wordpress.com/the-light-upstairs/.

 His lightning fast articles for the modern day job-seeker can be found here!

 In addition to coaching for the TedX Natick community, Brendyn has taught storytelling at Arlington Community Education, Brookline Adult and Community Education as well as Boston Speaks.
+He currently teaches job search readiness classes at MassHire Metro North.

 His influences include Jean Shepherd, Lord Buckley, Neil Simon, Richard Pryor, Ray Bradbury, Hunter S. Thompson, S.E.
 Hinton, Joe Strummer, Rod Serling, Ralph Emerson, Father Paul Rogers, the struggles of the righteous underdog and of course, his family.